 Massachusetts 04-2652826 (State or Other Jurisdiction of (I.R.S.
-Employer Incorporation or Organization) Identification No.) 14 Norfolk Avenue South Easton, Massachusetts 02375 (Address of Principal Executive Offices) (Zip Code) (508) 230-1828 one Number, Including Area Code) Securities registered pursuant to Section 12(b) of the Act: Title of Each Class Name of Each Exchange on Which Registered None None Securities registered pursuant to Section 12(g) of the Act: · • (Title of Class) Common Sto ock, par value \$.01 per share Indicate by check mark if the registrant is a well-known seasoned issuer, as c Yes [] No [X] lefined in Rule 405 of the Securities Act.
-Indicate by check mark if the registrant is not required to file reports pursuan Yes [] No [X] nt to Section 13 or 15(d) of the Act. quired to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the o file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Indicate by check mark whether the registrant has submitted electronically during the preceding 12 months (or for such shorter period that registrant was req Yes [X] No [] every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T uired to submit and post such files.
-Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 knowledge, in definitive proxy or information statements incorporated by referen 5 of Regulation S-K is not contained herein, and will not be contained, to the best of registrant's ce in Part III of this Form 10-K or any amendment to this Form 10-K. [] Indicate by check mark whether the registrant is a large accelerated filer, an "large accelerated filer," "accelerated filer" and "smaller reporting company" in F accelerated filer, a non-accelerated filer, or a smaller reporting company.
-See the definitions of Rule 12b-2 of the Exchange Act.
-(Check one): Large accelerated filer [] Non-accelerated filer [] Accelerated filer [] Smaller reporting company [X] Emerging growth company [] If an emerging growth company, indicate by check mark if the registrant financial accounting standards provided pursuant to Section 13(a) of the Exchang has elected not to use the extended transition period for complying with any new or revised ge Act. [] Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Employer Incorporation or Organization) Identification No.) 14 Norfolk Avenue South Easton, Massachusetts 02375 (Address of Principal Executive Offices) (Zip Code) (508) 230-1828 (Registrant's Tel lephone Number, Including Area Code) Securities registe ered pursuant to Section 12(b) of the Act: Title of Each Class Name of Each Exchange on Which Registered None None Securities registe ered pursuant to Section 12(g) of the Act: (Title of Class) Common 1 Stock, par value \$.01 per share Indicate by check mark if the registrant is a well-known seasoned issuer, Yes [] No [X] , as defined in Rule 405 of the Securities Act.
+Indicate by check mark if the registrant is not required to file reports pur Yes [] No [X] rsuant to Section 13 or 15(d) of the Act. s required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the red to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Indicate by check mark whether the registrant has submitted electronic during the preceding 12 months (or for such shorter period that registrant was Yes [X] No [] cally every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T s required to submit and post such files. iler, an accelerated filer, a non-accelerated filer, or a smaller reporting company or an "emerging rated filer," "smaller reporting company" and "emerging growth company" in Rule 12b-2 of the Large accelerated filer [] Non-accelerated filer [X] Accelerated filer [] Smaller reporting company [X] Emerging growth company [] If an emerging growth company, indicate by check mark if the registr financial accounting standards provided pursuant to Section 13(a) of the Excl rant has elected not to use the extended transition period for complying with any new or revised hange Act. [] Indicate by check mark whether the registrant is a shell company (as def ined in Rule 12b-2 of the Exchange Act).
 Yes [] No [X].
-The aggregate market value of the voting and non-voting common stock he eld by non-affiliates of the registrant as of June 29, 2018 was \$6,045,761 based on the closing price of \$3.94 per share of Pressure BioSciences, Inc. common stock as quoted on the OTCQB Marketplace on that date.
+The aggregate market value of the voting and non-voting common stoc price of \$3.00 per share of Pressure BioSciences, Inc. common stock as quote the held by non-affiliates of the registrant as of June 28, 2019 was \$5,366,316 based on the closing ed on the OTCQB Marketplace on that date.

-As of April 12, 2019, there were 1,699,243 shares of the registrant's common stock outstanding.
+As of April 9, 2020, there were 2,770,071 shares of the registrant's common stock outstanding.